TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

 &nbsp; &nbsp; &nbsp; &nbsp;The prototype will utilize dual-frequency GNSS signal observations to directly measure TEC with high accuracy.
 To achieve this, a dual-tuned Right-Hand Circularly Polarized (RHCP) antenna is proposed.
 RHCP is predominantly used for GNSS applications.
 This preference stems from the fact that most GNSS satellites transmit signals in RHCP, optimizing the system for uninterrupted signal reception. \[11\] Additionally, the antenna should have a spatial reception pattern that is close to hemispherical, meaning it can receive signals from all skyward directions.
 This spatial pattern improves coverage by maximizing the number of visible satellites.
 The antenna chosen shall be tuned to L1 (1,559-1,610 MHz) and L5 (1,164-1,215 MHz) bands.

-&nbsp; &nbsp; &nbsp; &nbsp;Team 6 has considered several antenna options including the helical, choke-ring, and patch antennas.
+&nbsp; &nbsp; &nbsp; &nbsp;The antenna selection was guided by metrics including gain, radiation pattern coverage, multi-frequency support, and cost, ensuring an optimal balance between performance and budget for accurate TEC measurements.
+Team 6 has considered several antenna options including the helical, choke-ring, and patch antennas.
 While Helical and Choke-ring antennas are available as options, cost constraints nullify their viability for low-cost TEC measurement.

 - **Helical antennas** are directional and provide high gain, making them well suited for high-precision GNSS applications.
 However, their radiation and reception patterns limit simultaneous multi-satellite monitoring.
-Additionally, helical antennas are relatively expensive, making them unsuitable for Team 6's budget constraints.
+With a slightly higher minimum cost of an estimated US $120 compared to the budgeted US $75, and the additional limitation of a narrow reception pattern, helical antennas are not an ideal choice for Team 6’s design.
 - **Choke-ring antennas** provide near-hemispherical radiation and reception patterns, enabling observation of multiple satellites simultaneously.
 They also offer excellent multipath rejection and are capable of multi-frequency tuning.
-However, the cost surpasses Team 6's constraint of affordability.
+However, their cost starts in the low thousands of dollars, well above Team 6’s budget constraints.
-- **Patch antennas** are commonly used in handheld GNSS devices due to their compact form factor and affordability. \[12\] They are a usual choice for RF engineers when designing a GNSS application, featuring a fairly hemispherical radiation pattern.
-Most off-the-shelf dual-frequency GNSS antennas use patch elements. \[13\] Therefore, a dual-tuned, multi-element patch antenna had been selected for the prototype.
+- **Patch antennas**  are commonly used in handheld GNSS devices due to their compact form factor and affordability.
+[12] They are a usual choice for RF engineers when designing a GNSS application, featuring a fairly hemispherical radiation pattern.
+Most off-the-shelf dual-frequency GNSS antennas use patch elements.
+[13] These antennas are reasonably priced, typically ranging from US $30 to $100 depending on features and frequency coverage.
+Therefore, a dual-tuned, multi-element patch antenna has been selected for the prototype.

 <div align="center">
   <img src="https://hackmd.io/_uploads/S1JOqLnRll.jpg" alt="Dual Tuned Patch GNSS Antenna" width="600">